rtto/lutra-mirror/README.md

 Run the jar file with for example: `java -jar lutra.jar --help`.

+## Versioning

+We use [Semantic Versioning][8].

+See the [tags on this repository][6] for release versions and other important milestones.

+See [CHANGELOG](CHANGELOG.md) for description of major changes between versions.

-## Development
+## Building

-In case you want to build your own jar of Lutra, clone the project and use Maven to build: `mvn package` will produce the executable jar at `lutra-cli/target/lutra.jar`.
+To build, clone the project and use Maven to build: `mvn package`.
+This will produce the executable jar at `lutra-cli/target/lutra.jar`.

 Requirements:

-* Java JDK 8, for instance [OpenJDK][1]
+* Java 8, for instance [OpenJDK][1]
 * [Maven](https://maven.apache.org/) - Dependency Management

-Dependencies:

-This project depends on the following external libaries:
+The project depends on the following external libraries:

 * [Apache Jena](https://jena.apache.org/) for RDF processing
 * Various Apache Commons libraries for utility functionality: